Guide to investment property loans

 It’s important to distinguish between investment properties and second homes because mortgage rules and interest rates are different for each type of property.
 The biggest difference between the two is that you must occupy a second home for at least part of the year, while you — the owner — don’t live in an investment property.

-A second home or vacation home might count as an investment property if you intend to rent it out even for short periods.
+A second home or vacation home might count as a type of investment property if you intend to rent it out even for short periods.
 However, lender policies vary over this.

 For example, Fannie Mae lets you rent out a second home provided you occupy it yourself for a period each year, retain exclusive control of the home, and don’t rely on your anticipated rental income when you apply.
 Lenders will also expect a second home to be in a tourist area for a vacation home or a certain distance from your main house if you plan to use it as an occasional residence.